neo-project/docs/docs/en-us/node/cli/cli.md

 ### get accountstate

-获取指定账户最新的投票情况Gets the latest votes of the specific account.
+Gets the latest voting information of the specific account, including the address it voted, the amount of votes cast and the block height at the time of voting.

 ##### Syntax